 [Section 27 amended by No. 58 of 2010 s.
 134.]

-28. Firm, grant of licence to
+28. Firms, licensing of

 Subject to this Act, 2 or more persons constituting a firm who apply to the Commissioner for a licence and pay to the Commissioner the prescribed fee for the licence shall be granted and may hold a licence if the Commissioner is satisfied that —